Background: Shockeys Become Seventh-day Adventists

 In the fall of 1883, Elders J. N. Bunch and J. H. James came to Arkansas and worked hard around the Magnet Cove area to spread the Sabbath message (Vincent, 1883).
 The following summer, Phillip Calvin Shockey, an evangelist, farmer, and photographer, visited the area in hopes of moving there, and found six Sabbath keepers, some of whom had been keeping the Sabbath for many years before they knew there were other Sabbath observers.
 In Phillip’s words, “One of them is the most influential man in the vicinity.
 He is an educated Swiss, understanding six or eight languages.
 He may be of use in this cause when he finds his place” (Shockey, 1884).

-Move to Butterfield
+Move to Butterfield and Malvern Church Organized about 1886

 Butterfield Church Organized in 1903

 In spite of the small numbers, a school was started in Butterfield for the 1902-1903 school year (Record, 1902).
 Phillip Shockey began placing advertisements in the Southwestern Union Record for families to move to his 160-acre farm and attend the school (Shockey, 1902).
-In June 1903, Elder Jacob A. Sommerville organized a church of fifteen members at Butterfield (Heerman, 1903), and this later became the Malvern church.
+In June 1903, Elder Jacob A. Sommerville organized a church of fifteen members at Butterfield (Heerman, 1903), and this later became part of the Malvern church.
 Phillip Shockey and his family moved to Harlingen, Texas, in 1909, where Phillip set up a photography studio, but Lydia Shockey and her children remained in the Malvern area (Ancestry, 2019).

 Meetings in Malvern